 - In the spirit of Festivarianism, if you see an empty tarp, feel free to have a seat until the owner returns.

-Important changes for 2018: Due to restrictions on use of the new Planet Bluegrass Farm property and ongoing construction at Bohn Park, we have made several major changes to the vehicle lineup for the RockyGrass On-Site Campground.
+Due to restrictions on use of the new Planet Bluegrass Farm property and ongoing construction at Bohn Park, we will again be using a lottery system for the RockyGrass On-Site Campground vehicle lineup.

 - To avoid a line prior to 9am on Thursday, vehicles arriving at the Planet Bluegrass Farm anytime between 9am-Noon will receive a lottery number assigning them a random spot in the On-Site Campground vehicle lineup (see below).
 We highly encourage you to arrive after 10am to help us disperse the arrivals and avoid delays.
 (Vehicles arriving after Noon will proceed to the end of the lineup.)